-8-8 Quarter Size Joints Routing sequence is the same for all combs.
-Our example quarter size joint layout shows 3/32" joints on the 3/8" comb and e8-Bush.
-The metric templates only provide quarter size using the 12mm comb and e-10 Bush.
+Quarter Size Joints Routing sequence is the same for all combs.
+Our quarter size joint layout example shows 3/32" joints on the 3/8" comb and e8-Bush.
+The F18M & F24M metric templates only provide quarter size using the 12mm comb and e10-Bush.
 This produces 3mm joints, so our example shows metric pin settings in the 3mm panel.
-Quarter size joints are not available on the F3 5/16"comb
+The F3M metric template only makes 2mm quarter size joints on the 8mm comb.
+Quarter size joints are not available on the F3 5/16" comb.